 Could the Agile benefit from a steel upgrade?
 Absolutely.
 I’d love to see this knife in another affordable steel like CTS-BD1 or Sandvik 14C28N, but there’s a reason they can retail these for $30, and it gets the job done.
 The modular backspacers are sort of like the “tiptronic” function on an automatic – a cool selling point when you buy the product, which you will undoubtedly play with when you first get it, and then pretty much be left alone the rest of the time.
 They work, although they do cause hot spots in the grip.
 What the Agile comes off as, then, is a second-generation Cryo with a sheepsfoot blade.
 And that, friends, is reason enough to buy one and throw it in your tool box or your car for when you need it.

 Is this a surprising conclusion?
 No. It’s a Hinderer Kershaw.
 Of course the bones are good.
 I’d love to see a Zero Tolerance version, though – titanium with G10 inserts, KVT bearings, S35VN blade, titanium backspacer inserts and custom hardware from the Hinderer factory.
 We can dream, right?

-The Good: Smooth in the hand, one of the better assisted openers, reliable lock, love the Sheepsfoot blade, modular backspacers are clever and work as designed.
+- Smooth in the hand, one of the better assisted openers, reliable lock, love the Sheepsfoot blade, modular backspacers are clever and work as designed.

-The Bad: Heavy for its size, 8Cr13MoV steel goes dull too quickly, backspacers cause hot spot.
+- Heavy for its size, 8Cr13MoV steel goes dull too quickly, backspacers cause hot spot.

-Bottom Line: A second-generation Cryo with a party trick and improved ergonomics, a good value for a work beater.
+The Agile provides excellent value and a worthy competitor in a packed segment.
+A second-generation Cryo with a party trick and improved ergonomics, a good value for a work beater.